Fertility and the immune system: a dance of two

 In this case, the problem would be having them too high.
 The therapies used for its treatment, until recently, included immunosuppressive therapy, sperm washing, followed by artificial insemination or IVF.
 However, in the setting of unexplained infertility, the current treatment of choice is ICSI (intracytoplasmic injection), where a single sperm is injected into a single egg.

-Antibodies affecting the fetus
+Antibodies that affect the fetus

 Treatment of immunological causes of infertility